 The internet is a huge part of our everyday lives.
 As we design experiences, we ought to remember that the internet is a part of everybody‘s lives, including those who are visually impaired or blind.

-According to the World Health Organization, 285 million people in the world are visually impaired.
+According to the World Health Organization, 2.2 billion people in the world are visually impaired.
 These 285 million people still need access to the Internet, and deserve to have access to the same information that everybody else does.

 Many individuals believe that if someone is visually impaired, they do not use the Internet.
 This is untrue.

 Considering this, it is critical to design your website with this thought in mind.
 Making your website accessible for the visually impaired can also help people that are not.
 Here are some of Codal’s insights on how to do this:

 1. Pay Close Attention to Colors and Color Contrast

 Some eye diseases lead to a decrease of sensitivity to color contrast.
 Many modern design layouts are very detail-oriented, using very subtle colors to create a clean and modern interface design.